 - At the end of the mixing, the batter has to be paste like and when you lift your spoon to be falling down in clumps, not runny.
 If you use different types/brands of an ingredient every time it can make a difference, eg in milk, eggs (size), yogurt and the type of fat.
 It is okay to add a little more liquid or less flour if you see the consistency is off – bear in mind this will not make a perfect cake, but at least it will save it.

 - Do NOT open the oven when it is baking!
 Keep a timer and stick to it.
 Normally around 55 min to 1 hour is long enough, and you can check the browning through the glass.
 The cake is ready when you stick a knife in and the blade comes back oily but without traces of batter on it.
-If you popen the door for some reason the cake does not rise, which means it will be still tasty but not fluffy, more like sponge cake.
+If you open the door earlier than the 50 minute mark the cake will not rise, which means it will still bebtasty but not fluffy, more like sponge cake.

-- For bread it is the opposite, whisk and knead as much as possible for better results.
+- For bread one should do exactly the opposite, whisk and knead as much as possible for better results.

 - Do not be lazy while shopping.
 I’ve never heard anyone say “You know what I really miss man?
 That amazing choco cake from the supermarket!”
 Easy to bake mixes are all over the place, but except of having added sugar and preservatives, mostly they are just low quality flour.
-If you ask me I even avoid self rising flour, as I believe regular flour with baking powder produces better results.
+Personally I even avoid self rising flour, as I believe regular flour with baking powder produces better results.

-- Leave the eggs, milk, yogurt etc outside the fridge for at least 30 minutes before you add them, so you do not shock the mix.
+- Leave the eggs, milk, yogurt and any other fridge ingredients in room temperature for at least 30 minutes before you add them, so you do not put the mix through the ice bucket challenge (which will ruin it’s consistency).

 - Your most crucial piece of equipment is a silicon spatula.
-Not only you will be able to use your batter to the most, it minimizes the cleaning up time as it leaves no sticky coating to the bowl.
+Not only you will be able to use every last drop of your batter, it also minimizes the cleaning up time as it leaves next to no sticky coating to the bowl.

 - Always grease the pan, even a teflon one, olive oil is better than butter in this case.
-For cakes do not add flour, only for bread.
-You can line the bottom with parchment paper if you’re nervous it is going to get stuck.
+For baking cakes do not sprinkle with flour, this is a technique only for bread baking.
+You can line the bottom with parchment paper if you want to make sure it is not going to get stuck.

-- When it is time to take it out, let it cool for at least 10 minutes, then remove it and let it cool completely before wrapping.
+- When it is done baking let it cool for at least 10 minutes, then take it out of the pan and let it cool completely before wrapping.

 - Syruping : the key is not let it sit.
 After you leave it in the syrup for 2-3 hours, cover completely with saran wrap, flip upside down and let it sit like this for the night.
 That way the top will get moist too and not only the bottom.